 What first sparked your interest in working in the tech industry?: MySpace changed my life - being able to use HTML/CSS to style your profile into your own identity was the best.
 I spent hours creating styled list boxes for my loves and hates and choosing the perfect song that reflected my emo teenage self, all this realised you can be creative in the technical world.

-How long have you been at GOSS?: 6 months.
+How long have you been at GOSS?: A year and 3 months.

 What do you do at GOSS?: I'm the Bid Writer and Coordinator here at GOSS.

 What is your greatest achievement so far at GOSS?: Being in a good position after a long period of training (although I'm still learning every day!).
 Bids relies on good communication and time management, so being able to support that is something I'm proud of.

 What's the best thing about working at GOSS?: I'm part of the team but also recognised for my individuality; GOSS are amazing at letting people play to their skills and supporting where we can improve.
 It's a lovely encouraging environment.

 What does International Women's Day mean to you and why do you feel that it is important to recognise the day?: I'm a feminist, so I always look for ways to empower and support women.
 I think it's important because there's a higher population of women than men, so logically the idea of male-dominated industries doesn't make much sense.
 I'll speak up for women's issues every day, but I think having an actual day is so important for recognition and reminders of the hardship we face.